Villamañán

-Villamañán (/es/) is a town located in the south-west of the province of León, Spain, in the area known as Esla, in the autonomous community of Castile and León in Spain.
+Villamañán (/es/) is a town located in the south-west of the province of León, Spain, on the river Esla, in the area known as Esla-Campos, in the autonomous community of Castile and León in Spain.

 It was originally known as Villamagna, but the name evolved to its current version, Villamañán.

+The distance from Madrid is 302 km, 37 km from León, 152 km from Valladolid, and 320 km from A Coruña.

 Demographics

-Villamañán has a population of 1,287 as of the INEs (Spanish Census Bureau) 2005 estimate.
+Villamañán had a population of 1,287 as of the INEs (Spanish Census Bureau) 2005 estimate.
 633 of the population are males and 654 are females.